 Several different types of cancer can develop in the kidney.
-Conventional or clear cell renal cell cancer, also known as renal cell carcinoma, is by far the most common type of kidney cancer in adults.
+Clear cell renal cell cancer, also known as renal cell carcinoma, is by far the most common type of kidney cancer in adults.
 Renes is the Latin word for kidney.
-Renal cell carcinoma accounts for about 85% of cancers arising from the kidney.
+Renal cell carcinoma accounts for about most cancers arising from the kidney.
 Renal cell carcinoma develops in the tubules of the kidney, part of the filtering system.

 Cancer occurs when normal cells undergo a transformation.
-During this transformation, the cells grow and multiply without normal controls.
+Because of this transformation, the cells grow and multiply without normal controls.

-Each year, about 32,000 people in the United States are diagnosed with renal cell carcinoma.
-Of these diagnoses, most occur in people aged 50-70 years, but the disease can occur at any age.
+Most renal cell carcinomas occur in people aged 50-70 years, but the disease can occur at any age.
 About twice as many men as women develop this cancer, and it occurs in all races and ethnic groups.

 Like almost all cancers, renal cell cancer is most likely to be successfully treated when it is found early.

 Medically Reviewed by a Doctor on 7/28/2014

 Winston W Tan, MD

 Must Read Articles Related to Renal Cell Cancer